 Addressing employee engagement and retention traditionally involves examining areas

-Sandy Turba is the Managing Consultant at TAMS Group.
-She works with a team of top-notch consultants to provide practical solutions to companies designed to improve employee and organizational productivity, attract, develop, manage and reward their most critical assets: their employees; and minimize workplace compliance risk.
+Dan Simovic is the Managing Director at TAMS Group.
+He works with a team of top-notch consultants to provide practical solutions to companies designed to improve employee and organizational productivity, attract, develop, manage and reward their most critical assets: their employees; and minimize workplace compliance risk.